jbarcelo/old_jbarcelo.github.io/_posts/2014-07-19-A-HackLab-at-UPF.markdown

 A necessary exercise is to try to identify which are the initiatives that are thriving in the information society.
 *Hacklabs*  seem to be one of the innovation powerhouses of the information society.
-The hacker community is driven by moral values known as [hacker ethic][hacker-ethic]
+The hacker community is driven by moral values known as [hacker ethic][hacker-ethic]:

 * Sharing
 * Openness